rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 EOF
 ```

-as you can see the SERVER_IP is the IP of my BM node where is allocated the OpenShift cluster virtualized, and we will add also as another SAN.
+As you can see, the SERVER_IP is the IP of my bare metal node where the virtualized OpenShift cluster is allocated, and we will also add it as another SAN.

 * Create server certificate.
 Now we will use this extension file along with the private key and CSR to generate our server certificate: